-Postnasal drip (PND), is an abnormal sensation of mucous building up in the back of the throat or dripping down from the back of the nose.
-PND is usually from too much mucous being produced, or from problems with swallowing the secretions properly.
+Postnasal drip (PND), is an abnormal sensation of mucus building up in the back of the throat or dripping down from the back of the nose.
+PND is usually from too much mucus being produced, or from problems with swallowing the secretions properly.

-Glands that line the inside of your nose and sinuses naturally produce thin mucous.
-This mucous is continuously pushed backwards towards the throat, where it is swallowed unconsciously.
-This thin layer of mucous secretions is normal and has several important roles including: lubricating and cleaning the nose, humidifying inhaled air, trapping and clearing foreign debris, and fighting infections.
-Issues with postnasal drip can arise with abnormal secretions, that are more than the natural levels produced.
+Glands that line the inside of your nose and sinuses naturally produce thin mucus.
+It is continuously pushed backwards towards the throat, where it is swallowed unconsciously.
+This thin layer of secretions is normal and has several important roles including: lubricating and cleaning the nose, humidifying inhaled air, trapping and clearing foreign debris, and fighting infections.
+Issues with post nasal drip can arise with abnormal secretions, that are more than the natural levels produced.

 Abnormally increased thin secretions can be caused by many things including: colds or flu, nasal allergies, cold temperatures, bright lights, foods or spices, pregnancy or hormonal changes, birth control pills, blood pressure medications, or a deviated nasal septum.
 Vasomotor rhinitis is a non-allergic condition where the nose is irritated and congested; it can also be associated with increased thin abnormal postnasal drip.

 Abnormally thick secretions can be caused by dry air in the house.
 They can also be associated with infections of the nose and sinuses, or certain food allergies.
 After a cold, thick green secretions can be a sign of a developing bacterial sinus infection.